RU1NJURED

 • An eye patient suffering blindness due to a delay in treatment caused by a wrong diagnosis by the Doctor.
 Here the Doctor owed the patient a duty of care under the Bolam Standard, which in simple terms is referred to as the duty of a medical professional to provide care and treatment accepted by a responsible body of medical professionals in that field.
 Therefore, the duty of care was breached when the doctor negligently misdiagnosed the patient’s eye injury.

-Compensation For Eye Injury Claims Explained
+Compensation For an Eye Injury Explained

-• In case of complete blindness, compensation can be up to £327,940.00
+• For complete blindness injury claims, compensation can be up to £327,940.00

 • When an eye injury results in a loss of sight in one eye with reduced vision in the remaining eye, the payout can range from £78,040.00 to £219,400.00